hackclub/hackclub/workshops/responsive_navbar/README.md

 Image courtesy: [css-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 Next, we have the `list-style: none;` which will remove the bulleted points which are default to unordered lists.
-Then we give the element some extra space using the `padding-top: 10px;` and `padding-bottom: 10px;`.
+Then we give the element some extra space on top and bottom using the `padding-top: 10px;` and `padding-bottom: 10px;`

-Then the `color`, `font-weight`, `font-size` properties are defined which will affect the text inside the element.
+Next, the `color`, `font-weight`, `font-size` properties are defined which will affect the text inside the element.
 The `background-color: #89a0ce;` property is pretty much self explanatory.
 Then we give it some transition properties of 0.5 seconds as the transition duration and the transition effect as `cubic-bezier`.

 Learn about [cubic bezier](https://www.geeksforgeeks.org/css-cubic-bezier-function/).